NTNU-IDI/idatt1003-mappe-2024-aardv44rk/README.md

 [//]: # (TODO: Write a short description of your project/product here.)

+This project is a part of required assignments in IDATT1003 (Programmering 1).

 ## Project structure

 [//]: # (TODO: Describe the structure of your project here.
 How have you used packages in your structure.
 Where are all sourcefiles stored.
 Where are all JUnit-test classes stored. etc.)
+All sourcefiles are stored in src/main/java/edu/ntnu/idi/idatt All testfiles are stored in src/test/java/

 ## Link to repository